-American evangelicalism dates back to the New England Puritans.
-Today, the term references a diverse group of Christians who often prioritize spiritual rebirth, proselytizing, and spiritual piety.
+American evangelicalism has deep roots in the Protestant tradition, and today the term references a diverse group of Christians who often prioritize spiritual rebirth, personal piety, scriptural authority, and evangelism.
 Fundamentalism emerged in the 20th century as a particular theology characterized most notably by biblical literalism.
-Pentecostalism refers to Christian denominations who prioritize the spirit and whose worship services may include speaking in tongues, faith healings, and other charismatic expressions.
+Pentecostalism refers to Christian denominations who prioritize the Spirit and whose worship may include speaking in tongues, faith healings, and other charismatic expressions.

-Like fundamentalists, many conservative evangelicals opposed liberalism and the two streams were closely connected in the first half of the century.
-However, most evangelical leaders came to reject what they saw as the anti-intellectualism and parochialism of fundamentalism.
-The most prominent evangelical leader in the years following World War II was the evangelist Billy Graham, who developed his style of mass evangelism in the 1940s with the Youth for Christ movement and went on to develop a worldwide television ministry.
-The institutional elements of the evangelical movement began to develop with the National Association of Evangelicals (1942), Fuller Theological Seminary (1947), Bill Bright’s Campus Crusade (1951), and the magazine Christianity Today (1956).
+Many conservative evangelicals celebrated fundamentalism’s initial opposition to liberalism and defense of orthodoxy, but also came to reject what they saw as fundamentalism’s anti-intellectualism and parochialism.
+The most prominent evangelical leader in the years following World War II was the preacher Billy Graham, who developed a style of mass evangelism in the 1940s with the Youth for Christ movement and went on to develop a worldwide television ministry.
+Evangelicals also continued to establish influential institutions, such as the National Association of Evangelicals (1942), Fuller Theological Seminary (1947), Bill Bright’s Campus Crusade for Christ (1951), and the magazine Christianity Today (1956).
 The presidency of Jimmy Carter, a Southern Baptist, brought the evangelical movement into the spotlight so much so that Newsweek declared 1976 the “Year of the Evangelical.”
-The Megachurch—a space for worship and other activities large enough to accommodate a congregation of 15,000 or more—was another manifestation of the evangelical growth spurt during the 1970s and beyond.
+The Megachurch—a space for worship and other activities large enough to accommodate tens of thousands—was another manifestation of the evangelical growth spurt during the 1970s and beyond.

 As the 1980s opened, conservative voices like those of the Moral Majority gained traction and the “evangelical” moniker became increasingly synonymous with “Republican.”
-Politicians, starting with Ronald Reagan, began taking note of conservative Christian views on social issues such as abortion, prayer in schools, science curriculum, and gay rights.
-The media and scholars alike began discussing the “Religious Right,” as a formidable force shaping the social and political landscape of the country.
-The Republican party’s courtship of the “evangelical values voter” has been challenged by growing concern for social issues such as poverty and the environment.
-The Sojourners are a group of Christians who had been writing about their concern for “social justice and peace” since the 1970s.
-Today, Sojourners and Sojourners magazine, under the leadership of Jim Wallis, remain outspoken advocates for “faith in action for social justice.”
-Red Letter Christians, a blog by Tony Campolo, and “new monastic” communities like the Simple Way emphasize the “radical, counter-cultural message” of Jesus.
-While Campolo and others “reject being classified as part of the Religious Right” and do not want to “make Jesus into a Republican,” they are quick to add they “don’t want to make Jesus into a Democrat, either.”
+Politicians such as Ronald Reagan began taking note of conservative Christian views on social issues such as abortion, prayer in schools, science curricula, and gay rights.
+The media and scholars alike began discussing the “Religious Right” as a formidable force shaping the social and political landscape of the country.
+However, the Republican party’s courtship of the “evangelical values voter” has been challenged by a growing concern for social issues such as poverty, peace, and the environment.
+Sojourners and Sojourners magazine, under the leadership of evangelical theologian Jim Wallis, have been outspoken advocates since the 1970s for “faith in action for social justice.”
+Red Letter Christians, a movement led by Wallis and Tony Campolo, and “new monastic” communities like the Simple Way, emphasize the “radical, counter-cultural message” of Jesus.
+These evangelicals and others have worked to cultivate a distinct voice in American culture, keeping the movement socially engaged while disentangling it from the platform of a particular political party.

-Pentecostalism experienced extraordinary growth in the middle of the 20th century with the building of mega-churches, the emergence of media evangelists, and the creation of a loose network of membership that is estimated in the tens of millions.
+Pentecostalism experienced extraordinary growth in the middle of the 20th century with the building of mega-churches, the emergence of mass media evangelists, and the creation of a loose network of membership that is estimated in the hundreds of millions worldwide.
 The charismatic movement emphasizing the “gifts of the spirit,” or charisms, is a form of pentecostalism that developed within the mainline Protestant denominations and the Roman Catholic Church beginning in the 1960s.
-The Pentecostal and Charismatic Research Initiative at the University of Southern California’s Center for Religion and Civic Culture tracks these movements around the world, finding significant growth particularly in the global South and East.
+The Pentecostal and Charismatic Research Initiative at the University of Southern California’s Center for Religion and Civic Culture tracks these movements around the world, finding significant growth, particularly in the global South and East.
 As immigrants continue to arrive in the United States, they bring with them pentecostal practices and beliefs steeped in the cultures and histories of their country of origin.